mmonajem/pyoxcart/README.md

 PyCCAPT was initially developed and rigorously tested on the OXCART atom probe, an in-house atom probe system situated within the Department of Materials Science & Engineering at the University of Erlangen-Nürnberg.
-Distinguished by its unique attributes, the OXCART atom probe boasts a titanium-based measuring chamber that facilitates an exceptional low-hydrogen vacuum environment.
-This system also features a state-of-the-art detector with a remarkable detection efficiency of approximately 80%.
+Distinguished by its unique attribute, the OXCART atom probe boasts a titanium-based measuring chamber that facilitates an ultra-low hydrogen vacuum environment.
+This system also features a state-of-the-art detector with a high detection efficiency of approximately 80%.
 While tailor-made for the OXCART, the PyCCAPT package offers versatility, extending its capabilities to effectively manage diverse atom probe systems.
 ![plot](pyccapt/files/oxcart.jpg)